DogeTheBeast/College_notes/PHY 157/Thermodynamics/Ideal Gas.md

 *T* is the temperature of the gas.
 ${R = 8.314 J/mol \cdot K}$

-At low densities (low pressure), molecules in the g
+At low densities (low pressure), molecules in the gas spend little time close together so the effect of any interactions is negligible and the ideal gas equation can be quite accurate.

 ## Postulates of the Ideal gas model